Hiroki-Ando1998/homepage/_pages/home.md

 ### <span style="color:#4169E1;">Award</span>
 -Best Research Award at the 8th International Society for Food and Environmental Virology (9-14 June, 2024)
 -Awardee for One Health Pilot Grants, sponsored by UA's One Health Research Initiative ($50,000/ May 2024)
--Adopted as a scholarship student by the Funai Foundation for Information Technology, which provides US$3,000 every month plus full support for tuition and health insurance (Sep-tember 2023 – August 2025)
+-Adopted as a scholarship student by the Funai Foundation for Information Technology (Sep-tember 2023 – August 2025)
--Adopted as a scholarship student by the Nishihara cultural foundation, which provides 100,000 yen ≒ $1000 per month (April 2022 ‒ March 2023)
+-Adopted as a scholarship student by the Nishihara cultural foundation (April 2022 ‒ March 2023)
 -Presentation award at the 55th Japan Society on Water Environment (Kurita award, 2022 March)
 -Presentation award at the 14th interim presentation of master’s thesis (2021 December)
 -Environmental technology and project award at the 58th Environmental Engineering Re-search Forum (2021 October)